 - If the test is negative, there is no need to contact the DRSP and the individual can return to the College once the criteria to end the isolation have been met.

 We follow the directives of Santé publique closely and will inform individuals according to these directives depending on the level of possible exposure to the virus.

 The College is providing classes online except for practical coursework and evaluations that cannot be handled remotely.
 Online courses include some “synchronous” classes through live connection at regular class times, as well as “asynchronous” coursework students can complete at other times.

-Our Student Services team is working on plans for you to be able to come to the campus to meet your peers and receive on-site as well as online support.
+Our Student Services team provides on-site as well as online support in the “One-Stop Shop” on the Portal, and when the health situation permits, provides opportunities for you to come to the campus to meet your peers.
 Rest assured that everything will be cleared with our health and safety professionals based on guidelines from health authorities, which will include physical distancing and other appropriate health precautions.